-The U of R High School Accelerated program is a great way to kick-start to university life.
+The University of Regina High School Accelerated program is a great way to kick-start to university life.

 Grade 11 and 12 students can take credit courses (one per semester) that will count towards a university degree program.

 - Ease into university with a couple of classes

 - Free up your schedule in your first year

 - Challenge yourself with course material not offered at your high school

 - HSXL Application Deadline - December 15, 2021

 - Virtual Student Orientation - January 11, 2022

 - First Day of HSXL Classes - February 1, 2022